 Novi Labs built our prediction band technology to address these problems.
 It is specifically designed to give the most realistic depiction of forecasting into the future with a proprietary prediction band generation algorithm that is designed to give you a sense for how confident we feel about one forecast versus another.

 Our thesis is simple – we believe that the real question is, “How confident am I in the forecast for well “A” given its proposed engineering design and subsurface conditions, versus well “B” given its proposed engineering design and subsurface conditions?”.
-This is the elemental question that should drive capital allocation decisions – a question of forecasting many different scenarios while at the same time understanding the risk.
+This is the elemental question that should drive future capital expenditures decisions – a question of forecasting many different scenarios while at the same time understanding the risk.

 Now, you’re probably wondering, “How exactly do we do this?”, so let me explain.